-You will be asked to fill in the statement of financial position and return it to the creditor before the date of the hearing.
+You will be asked to fill in the statement of financial position and return it to the creditor before the hearing.
 The court may ask your employer to provide details of your income.
 Your employer must provide this information.
-If your employer does not supply this information, they can be summoned to the court to be examined about your income.
-It is an offence under section 111(10) of the MC Act for an employer to dismiss or alter an employee’s position to their prejudice due to an attachment of earnings order.
+If your employer does not supply this information, they can be summoned to court to be asked questions about your income.
+It is an offence under the MC Act (s 111(10)) for an employer to dismiss or alter an employee’s position to their prejudice due to an attachment of earnings order.
 An employer who does so may be required to reimburse the employee for any lost wages and to reinstate the employee in their former or a similar position.

 When served with an application for an attachment of earnings order, if you dispute or are not sure that you owe the debt or that the amount is right, you should immediately ask the creditor to check the facts.
 If the creditor will not do this and you were not present at the court when the original judgment debt order was made, you should seek advice about making an application for a rehearing of the complaint (see “Applying for a rehearing”).

 If you accept that you owe the amount claimed, you may consider offering to pay by instalments.
 You should never offer to pay more than you can comfortably afford.
 If you can enter into a satisfactory arrangement with the creditor so that the application for an attachment of earnings is withdrawn, the costs associated with the attachment of earnings hearing should be saved.
 If you require assistance in negotiating with the creditor or their solicitor, contact a financial counsellor (see Financial counselling services).